 Heather graduated from The University of Sydney in 2015 with a Bachelor of Biomedical Engineering (Honours) with a mechanical engineering major.
 Her honours research project focused on designing hydrogel models to test the effect of brain tissue rigidity on the migration of brain cancer cells.
 In the final year of her degree and after graduating she gained experience working with assistive technologies and respiratory devices.

-Heather specialises in medical technologies including respiratory devices, orthopaedic implants, bionic implants, surgical tools, dental implants and biomaterials.
+Heather specialises in medical technologies including respiratory devices, orthopaedic implants, bionic implants, surgical tools, dental implants, bioreactors and biomaterials.

 Bachelor of Biomedical Engineering (Mechanical Major) (Honours) at The University of Sydney